sjteresi/TE_Density/README.md

 Calculate TE density for every gene in a genome, along sliding windows, and correctly allocate density values to a gene along TE Order and Superfamily classifications.

 # Usage:
+This code requires two input files.
+It requires an annotated gene file and an annotated TE file.
+Preferably, both files are in `gff` format, however the pipeline does work on `gtf` format, though support is not maintained for `gtf` formatted input data.

 `python transposon/density.py /path/to/annotated/gene/file /path/to/annotated/TE/file`
 Edit the `transposon/replace_names.py` dictionary to accomodate changes to the TE naming scheme if you want to re-write some annotations or collapse some annotations together.